Frequently Asked Questions (FAQs)

 In this form, the index is the weighted average of price relatives (price ratios for each item.
 The expression represents the weights in value form.

 7. How are PPIs weighted?

 To improve the precision of PPI estimates of price change, sampled items are weighted by a measure of their size and importance.
-In the first stage of PPI computation, price indexes are constructed for narrowly-defined goods or services.
-The individual items included in these indexes are weighted by the establishment's revenue for the product line.
+In the first stage of PPI computation, price indexes are constructed for narrowly-defined groupings of goods or services.
+The individual items included in these indexes are weighted by the producing establishment's revenue for the product line.
 In the second stage of PPI computation, indexes for individual goods and services are combined into aggregate indexes.
 Data for weighting together the product-line indexes comes primarily from the economic censuses of the Bureau of Census.
-These weights are changed every 5 years.
+These weights are updated every 5 years.